 The Big Splash was probably the best known water-theme park in Singapore.
 Occupying a 2.8 hectare site at East Coast Park, the privately owned recreational centre was opened in 1976 at a cost of $6 million.
 Its iconic colourful 85m-long waterslides with five lanes of different heights soon became the unmistakable landmark of East Coast.

 After more than two decades of operation, the water-theme park was shut down by the mid-2000s due to dwindling attendance and rising cost.
 In 2008, Big Splash made a comeback, without its already-demolished waterslides.
 The new Playground @Big Splash was revamped as a lifestyle hub, featuring bars, seafood restaurants and a indoor mini golf course.

 While there was Big Splash in the east of Singapore, the western side had Mitsukoshi Garden.
 Designed with massive waterslides almost equivalent to Big Splash, Mitsukoshi Garden was, however, less well-known as compared to their rival at East Coast.
 The water-theme park was co-owned by Mitsukoshi Limited, the largest departmental store chain in Japan, Yamakuni Iron Co.
 Limited and a Singaporean by the name of Akiko Aw.

-Located at Jurong Garden Road, Mitsukoshi Garden lasted only four years.
-It was built in late 1979, but was sold to a Japanese restaurant chain West Overseas Co.
+Located at Japanese Garden Road, Mitsukoshi Garden lasted less than five years.
+It was completed and opened in April 1979, but was sold to a Japanese restaurant chain West Overseas Co.
 Private Limited for $4.5 million in June 1983, which spent a further $3 million in the renovation and addition of restaurants, gymnasium and tennis and squash courts.
-It was later known as CN West Leisure Park.
+The premises was later known as CN West Leisure Park.

 Today, the youngsters are more familiar with the Wild Wild Wet at Downtown East.